nus-cs2103-AY1920S2/duke/docs/README.md

 Duke will move the first task in the current list to the archive.
 - `archive-delete 1`<br>
 Duke will delete the first task in the archived task list from the archive.
+- `unarchive 1`<br>
+Duke will unarchive the first task in the archived list.

 ###Notes
 Duke can memorize random notes from the user.
 The commands regarding to notes are listed below: